 Alcohol addiction can cause individuals to drink to the point of experiencing complete memory loss and can increase the likelihood of high-risk behaviors, such as drinking and reckless driving.
 Long-term alcohol addiction destroys emotions, relationships, and entire lives.

 Most individuals addicted to alcohol suffer from emotional trauma marked by:

 - Panic disorders

 Treatment for Sex Addiction and Alcoholism

-Gentle Path at The Meadows, located in Wickenburg, Arizona, provides an intensive, experientially based 45-day treatment program for men with the complex issues of sexual addictions in conjunction with chemical, food, work, and other addiction issues.
+Gentle Path at The Meadows, located in Wickenburg, Arizona, provides an intensive, experiential-based 45-day treatment program for men with the complex issues of sexual addictions in conjunction with chemical, food, work, and other addiction issues.

 We are a Behavioral Health Inpatient Facility licensed for 28 beds dedicated only to those who suffer from sexual addictions and co-occurring issues.
 We offer the highest level of care dedicated exclusively to men suffering from sexual addictions and are accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high-quality care, and treatment.
 Patients can be assured they are receiving outstanding care at Gentle Path at The Meadows.

 In a safe and nurturing community composed of their peers, men are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.
 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their feelings, behaviors, and recovery.
 Visit us here or call 855-333-6076 to find out how we can help.